-- (a) The public agency must ensure that not later than 45 days after the expiration of the 30 day period under § 300.510(b), or the adjusted time periods described in § 300.510(c) - - (1) A final decision is reached in the hearing; and - (2) A copy of the decision is mailed to each of the parties.
+- (a) The public agency must ensure that not later than 45 days after the expiration of the 30 day period under § 300.510(b), or the adjusted time periods described in § 300.510(c) - - (1) A final decision is reached in the hearing; and - (2) A copy of the decision is mailed to each of the parties. - (b) The SEA shall ensure that not later than 30 days after the receipt of a request for a review - - (1) A final decision is reached in the review; and - (2) A copy of the decision is mailed to each of the parties. - (c) A hearing or reviewing officer may grant specific extensions of time beyond the periods set out in paragraphs (a) and (b) of this section at the request of either party. - (d) Each hearing and each review involving oral arguments must be conducted at a time and place that is reasonably convenient to the parents and child involved.

-- (b) The SEA shall ensure that not later than 30 days after the receipt of a request for a review - - (1) A final decision is reached in the review; and - (2) A copy of the decision is mailed to each of the parties.
+300.516 Civil action.

-- (c) A hearing or reviewing officer may grant specific extensions of time beyond the periods set out in paragraphs (a) and (b) of this section at the request of either party. - (d) Each hearing and each review involving oral arguments must be conducted at a time and place that is reasonably convenient to the parents and child involved.
+(a) General.
+Any party aggrieved by the findings and decision made under §§ 300.507 through

-- Civil action.
+300.513 or §§ 300.530 through 300.534 who does not have the right to an appeal under § 300.514(b), and any party aggrieved by the findings and decision under § 300.514(b), has the right to bring a civil action with respect to the due process complaint notice requesting a due process hearing under § 300.507 or §§ 300.530 through 300.532.
+The action may be brought in any State court of competent jurisdiction or in a district court of the United States without regard to the amount in controversy.

-- a) General.
-Any party aggrieved by the findings and decision made under §§ 300.507 through 300.513 or §§ 300.530 through 300.534 has the right to bring a civil action with respect to the due process complaint notice requesting a due process hearing under § 300.507 or §§ 300.530 through 300.532.
-The action may be brought in any State court of competent jurisdiction or in a district court of the United States without regard to the amount in controversy. - (b) Time limitation.
-The party bringing the action shall have 30 days from the date of the receipt of the decision of the hearing officer to file a civil action. - (e) Additional requirements.
+- (b) Time limitation.
+The party bringing the action shall have 90 days from the date of the decision of the hearing officer to file a civil action, or, if the State has an explicit time limitation for bringing civil actions under Part B of the Act, in the time allowed by that State law, including the Rhode Island Administrative Procedures Act. - (c) Additional requirements.
 In any action brought under paragraph (a) of this section, the court - - (1) Receives the records of the administrative proceedings; - (2) Hears additional evidence at the request of a party; and - (3) Basing its decision on the preponderance of the evidence, grants the relief that the court determines to be appropriate. - (d) Jurisdiction of district courts.
 The district courts of the United States have jurisdiction of actions brought under § 615 of the Act without regard to the amount in controversy. - (e) Rule of construction.
-Nothing in this part restricts or limits the rights, procedures, and remedies available under the Constitution, the Americans with Disabilities Act of 1990, title V of the Rehabilitation Act of 1973, or other Federal laws protecting the rights of children with disabilities, except that before the filing of a civil action under these laws seeking relief that is also available under § 615 of the Act, the procedures under § 300.507 and 300.514 must be exhausted to the same extent as would be required had the action been brought under § 615 of the Act.
+Nothing in this part restricts or limits the rights, procedures, and remedies available under the Constitution, the Americans with Disabilities Act of 1990, title V of the Rehabilitation Act of 1973, or other Federal laws protecting the rights of children with disabilities, except that before the filing of a civil action under these laws seeking relief that is also available under § 615 of the Act, the procedures under §§ 300.507 and 300.514 must be exhausted to the same extent as would be required had the action been brought under § 615 of the Act.